Biomechanics of the Evolutionary Arms Race

 Conclusion

 The concept of the evolutional arms race provides a lens through which the impressive abilities and structures present in nature can be explained.
 The symmetrical arms race between species of rhinoceros beetles has resulted in their specialized horns.
 Each species’ horn has adapted over generations to best resist the loads that occur due to their distinct fighting styles.
 However, while longer horns would give the beetles an advantage, their growth will reach an upper bound due to a mechanical limit.
 Bighorn sheep also engage in a symmetrical arms race concerning combat for the chances of mating.
 The ram’s horns can withstand large forces in impacts a fraction of a second long by dissipating loads to the sheath to the horn core, as well as dissipate energy through oscillations and microtubule compression in the keratin sheath.
 In the asymmetrical arms race between bats and moths, the two animals continually evolve to stay ahead of the other.
 Moths develop ears or methods to jam the ultrasounds generated by bats to search for them, while bats adapt by altering the frequency and amplitude of their calls to remain undetected to the moths.
-As explored through multiple examples of both intraspecific and interspecific competition, animals require exemplifying peak mechanical fitness within their environment to stand the best chance at continuing their genetic lineage.
+As explored through multiple examples of both intraspecific and interspecific competition, animals require exemplifying peak mechanical fitness within their to stand the best chance at continuing their genetic lineage.

 References